-Lashings of champagne, authentic or not, have left a sticky residue on many a pro cyclist’s shoe this year, with several races of the 2013 UCI road cycling calendar already in the rear view mirror.
-It has taken a little while longer to make a full roll call of the global peloton, but we can now take a look at where all* the riders are from.
+Lashings of champagne, authentic or not, have left a sticky residue on many a pro cyclist s shoe this year, with most races of the 2013 UCI road cycling calendar already in the rear view mirror.
+It has taken a little while longer to make a full roll call of the global peloton, but we can now take a look at where all the riders are from.

-Of the five UCI continents – Africa, The Americas, Asia, Europe, Oceania – only Asia has contributed a net increase of national flags to the peloton compared to the 2012 season; all due to newly-minted riders from Thailand, Kyrgyzstan and the Philippines.
-Welcome also to riders from Albania and Morocco; nations which were not present in the peloton last year.
+Of the five UCI continents Africa, The Americas, Asia, Europe, Oceania Africa, Asia and Europe have contributed a net increase of national flags to the peloton compared to the 2012 season; all due to newly-minted riders from Angola, Morocco, Kyrgyzstan, Thailand, the Philippines and Albania.
+A belated welcome also to riders from the Dominican Republic, Barbados; nations which were not present in the peloton last year.

-Speaking of continents, did you know only 2 out of 196 teams have riders from all five UCI continents on their roster?
-Bravo ORICA-GreenEDGE and Argos-Shimano!
-It’s also praiseworthy that an additional 7 teams have recruited riders from four continents, though multi-national rosters are not the rule – 65% of all 196 UCI-registered road cycling teams are comprised of riders from one country.
+Speaking of continents, did you know only 3 out of 196 teams have riders from all five UCI continents on their roster?
+Bravo ORICA-GreenEDGE, Argos-Shimano and CCN Cycling Team!
+It s also praiseworthy that an additional 6 teams have recruited riders from four continents, though multi-national rosters are not the rule 63% of all 196 UCI-registered road cycling teams are comprised of riders from one country.
 A full continental-breakdown of all teams can be found further down the page.

 How about the average age of a pro cyclist though?
-24 is the magic number – this is the average age of a pro cyclist, regardless of which continent he hails from.
-However, there are some impressive outliers; take Louis Garneau from Team Equipe Garneau – Québecor, for example.
-That’s right, the Louis Garneau of the eponymous cycling brand.
+24 is the magic number this is the average age of a pro cyclist, regardless of which continent he hails from.
+However, there are some impressive outliers; take Louis Garneau from Team Equipe Garneau Qu becor, for example.
+That s right, the Louis Garneau of the eponymous cycling brand.
 At 54 years of age, he is the elder statesman of the peloton.
 Chapeau.

-The Philippines returns to the fold, fielding two UCI Continental teams in 2013; making it the 4th-best represented East-Asian country – behind China, Japan and South Korea, respectively – in terms of potential starters.
-Thailand’s Phuchong Saiudomsin (OCBC Singapore Cycling Team) and Krygyzstan’s Eugen Wacker (Qinghai Tianyoude Cycling Team) both have the unique distinction of being one of only two reigning dual-national champions (TT and Road) from Asia that are also their country’s sole representatives on the UCI pro circuit.
+The Philippines returns to the fold, fielding two UCI Continental teams in 2013; making it the 4th-best represented East-Asian country behind China, Japan and South Korea, respectively in terms of potential starters.
+Ethiopia s Tsgabu Gebremaryam Grmay (MTN Qhubeka), Thailand s Phuchong Saiudomsin (OCBC Singapore Cycling Team) and Krygyzstan s Eugen Wacker (Qinghai Tianyoude Cycling Team) both have the unique distinction of being one of only three reigning dual-national champions (TT and Road) that are also their country s sole representatives on the UCI pro circuit.

-The database will continue to be updated until it is complete (the 2012 database wasn’t finalised until late March 2012).
-For now, take a look at the table below for a current snapshot of the global peloton for the 2013 season.
-Notifications of updates will be made on Twitter.
+So, take a look at the tables below for a snapshot (updated 21 July 2013) of the global peloton for the 2013 season.
+[Large version of last table here] As always, more Cycling iQ quick stats will be made on Twitter.